markjnkim/es_mod/01-html/content/step-6-reach-out.md

 Let's proceed to the last requirement for our mock-up to be complete by finishing this policy html page and finish our module project.

+> **Dev Guru**: Even seasoned programmers can struggle and become frustrated when learning new tools.
+The difference is that knowledgeable programmers have a much higher familiarity with not only the syntax, but also experience with past tools that allows  for some intuitive problem solving.
+That's why it is important in programming to have lots of hands on experience struggling through problems to find a solution.

+Trying and failing is often the case when learning new things.
+The struggle and frustration are often the key inflection points that lead to breakthroughs in understanding.